What is a soundscape?

 * Not to be confused with Pierre Schaeffer, the acoustician, composer and theorist associated with musique concrète.

-Butler, Judith, Precarious Life: The Powers of Mourning and Violence (London; New York: Verso, 2004).
+Butler, Judith, Precarious Life: The Powers of Mourning and Violence (London and New York: Verso, 2004).

-Freud, Sigmund, ‘Group Psychology and the Analysis of the Ego (1921)’, in Civilization, Society and Religion: Group Psychology, Civilization And Its Discontents And Other Works, edited by Albert Dickson, translated by James Strachey, Vol. 12.
+Freud, Sigmund, ‘Group Psychology and the Analysis of the Ego (1921)’, in Civilization, Society and Religion: Group Psychology, Civilization And Its Discontents And Other Works, edited by Albert Dickson and translated by James Strachey, Vol. 12.
 The Penguin Freud Library (Harmondsworth: Penguin, 1991).

 Horvers, Toine, Chartres: One Hour of Sound in a Gothic Cathedral (Eindhoven: Onomatopee en Toine Horvers, 2013).

 LaBelle, Brandon, Background Noise: Perspectives on Sound Art.
-2nd ed.
-New York and London: Bloomsbury Academic, 2016.
+2nd edn (New York and London: Bloomsbury Academic, 2016).

 Nancy, Jean-Luc, Listening.
 Translated by Charlotte Mandell (New York: Fordham University Press, 2007).